DawidFrankiewicz/react-tailwind-components/node_server/README.md

 # NodeJS Server
-This is a simple NodeJS server that can be used to database data.
+This is a simple NodeJS server that handles database data operations.

 ## Quick start